When you retire, income you receive may be taxed differently than when you were working.

 - Roth IRA contributions are made with after-tax dollars.
 So your contributions are tax-free.
 And your earnings may be distributed tax-free, if you’ve met all of the necessary withdrawal qualifications.

-- Once you reach age 70½, you must make required minimum distributions from qualified plans and IRAs.
-One exception, if you’re still working, is a plan sponsored by your current employer which may not require distribution at 70½.1
+- As of January 1, 2020, once you reach age 72, you must make required minimum distributions from qualified plans and IRAs.

 - An inherited account uses a different set of tax rules and needs to be distributed and calculated separately.